AsafTzabari/Library-FullStack-Project/README.md

 PostgreSQL: Database for storing book information
 EJS: Embedded JavaScript templating for rendering dynamic content
-Body-parser: Middleware for parsing request bodies Screenshots
+Body-parser: Middleware for parsing request bodies

-Add screenshots or images of your application in action (if applicable).
-Contributing

 Feel free to contribute to the project by opening issues or creating pull requests.